-Before the TIMSS International Databases were finalized, two major interim versions of the data files were sent to each country-each country receiving only its own data.
+Before the PIRLS 2016 International Databases were finalized, two major interim versions of the data files were sent to each country-each country receiving only its own data.
 The first version was sent as soon as the data could be considered "clean" as regards identification codes and linkage issues.
-Documentation, with a list of the cleaning checks and corrections made in the data, was included to enable the NRC to review the cleaning process before the 7th NRC meeting in Lisbon in December 2015.
+Documentation, with a list of the cleaning checks and corrections made in the data, was included to enable the NRC to review the cleaning process before the 7th NRC meeting in Agadir, Morocco in December 2016.
 A second version of the data files was sent to countries when the weights and international achievement scores were available and had been merged with the data files.
-This version, containing only records that satisfied the sampling standards, allowed the NRCs to replicate the results presented in the international reports.
+This version, sent to countries in advance of the 8th NRC meeting in Riga, Latvia in June 2017, contained only records that satisfied the sampling standards, and allowed the NRCs to replicate the results presented in the international reports.

 Interim data products were accompanied by detailed data processing and national adaptation documentation, codebooks, and summary statistics.
-The summary statistics, preliminary versions of the TIMSS 2015 Almanacs, were created by the TIMSS & PIRLS International Study Center and included weighted univariate statistics for all questionnaire variables for each country.
+The summary statistics, preliminary versions of the PIRLS 2016 Almanacs, were created by the TIMSS & PIRLS International Study Center and included weighted univariate statistics for all questionnaire variables for each country.
 For categorical variables, representing the majority of variables, the percentages of respondents choosing each of the response options were displayed.
 For continuous numeric variables, various descriptive statistics were reported, including the minimum, maximum, mean, standard deviation, median, mode, and percentiles.
 For both types of variables, the percentages of missing data were reported.
-Additionally, for the achievement items, the TIMSS & PIRLS International Study Center provided item analysis and reliability statistics listing information regarding the number of valid cases, percentages, percentage correct, Rasch item difficulty, scoring reliability, and so forth.
-These statistics were used for a more in-depth review of the data at the international and national levels in terms of plausibility, unexpected response patterns, etc.
+Additionally, for the achievement items, the TIMSS & PIRLS International Study Center provided item analysis and reliability statistics listing information regarding the number of valid cases, percentages, percent correct, Rasch item difficulty, scoring reliability, and so forth.
+These statistics were used for a more in-depth review of the data at the international and national levels in terms of plausibility, unexpected response patterns, etc. More information on reviewing item statistics is available in Chapter 10.

-Final Product-the TIMSS 2015 International Databases
+Final Product - the PIRLS 2016 International Databases

-The data cleaning effort implemented at the IEA DPC ensured that the TIMSS 2015 international databases contained high-quality data.
+The data cleaning effort implemented at IEA Hamburg ensured that the PIRLS 2016 international databases contained high-quality data.
 More specifically, the process ensured that: